Click on the + symbol to see more details about each of the available projects

 You may also propose your own research topic and supervisor.

-1. Design of deployable surfaces for small satellites.
+Design of deployable surfaces for small satellites.
 (Prof G Aglietti)

 The purpose of this project is to carry out a review of the current technologies utilized for surface deployment on board satellites and identify a particular application to be developed.
 Various concepts will be assessed, and a preliminary design of a novel system will be produced and analysed.
 It is expected that besides research, design and computational work, the students will also have to produce physical model(s) (e.g. 3D printed) as proof of concept of the mechanism.

-2. Telescope Scheduling.
-(Dr Oliver Sinnen)
+Telescope Scheduling.
+(Assoc.
+Prof. Oliver Sinnen)

 In this project you will investigate and develop scheduling and ordering algorithms to optimise the use of telescopes.
 This includes the development of a tool that can process lists of sources to be observed, which then creates optimised observation sequences that can be used for the operation of real telescopes.